AntonioND/bunjalloo/user_guide.md

 extra latin ones (accented a's and e's, etc) and some common symbols - the Euro sign, copyright and so on.

-The font name is defined in `sdroot/data/bunjalloo/config.ini`.
+The font name is defined in `config.ini`.
 Change the line `font=fonts/sans` to indicate the basename of the new font.
 For example, to generate a new 12 point font from the font `MyFont.ttf`, one could do this:

 ```
 tools/convertftf/convertftf --map=myfont.map --set=myfont.set --size=12 MyFont.ttf
-mv myfont.* sdroot/data/bunjalloo/fonts/
+mv myfont.* nitrofs/fonts/
 sed -i 's/sans/myfont/' sdroot/data/bunjalloo/config.ini
 ```